Date and Time

 - I will refer to model answers - this does not improve your own writing skills.

 - I will take up a legal writing course - this does not enable you to prepare and write better answers for judiciary exams.

 - I will prepare for mains after I first crack the prelims - if you manage to crack the prelims, this one belief will come in your way.

 - I am learning the answers every day - memorization does not enable you to reproduce during the exam, especially when questions are frequently changed.

 College-answer writing skills do not equate to judiciary mains exams skills.

-Your strengths and weaknesses and your aptitude for grasping various subjects in the syllabus is vastly different from another candidate, whether it is your batchmate, or someone who has been practising for a couple of years.
+Your strengths and weaknesses and your aptitude for grasping various subjects in the syllabus are vastly different from another candidate, whether it is your batchmate or someone who has been practising for a couple of years.

 Therefore, a personalised study plan which is target-based is very important.
 How is this done?
 Usually, such a plan is created after attempting a diagnostic test with the help of someone who has coached others to successfully crack the exam.

 #5 - Selection of the right kind of coaching for guidance

 The journey for the exam is long and tiring.
 Ideally, candidates need to study for 14-15 hours for 1.5 years at least merely to complete the syllabus.